dakshdesai00/ES114-Assignments/Lab4/blog/Readme.md

 </script>
 ```

-This code takes user input from a text field, processes it using PyScript, and dynamically displays a greeting message.
+This code will take user input from a text field, process it with Python using PyScript, and display a greeting message dynamically.
+The user input box allows users to enter their name. `Button (<button>)` When clicked, triggers the printName function via `py-click="printName" `(PyScript’s event handling).
+For the output display the empty `<div> `gets updated with the greeting message.
+Using PyScript we have written a python function alongwith the HTML which will retrieve the text entered in the input box using document.querySelector("#name").value.
+Just like the previous example document will update the corresponding webpage.

 ![Greating](greeting.png)